 Dissections and Freemasons

-In the southern wing towards Peter Myndes backe, at the far end towards the square on the first floor which is now an office, an anatomical theater opens in 1685 where spectators for educational purposes can see dissections of executed people.
+In the southern wing towards Peter Myndes backe, at the far end towards the square on the first floor which is now an office, an anatomical theater opens in 1685.
+Here can spectators for educational purposes see dissections of executed people.
 It moves, when the Russian prisoners of war above are to be lodged, to what is now a room for temporary exhibitions on floor 3.
 A Russian church then moves into the premises.
 And what has been a Masonic, ball and concert hall becomes a Catholic church, in today’s auditorium on floor 2.

 “Sausages” preserve order on the city’s streets.
 Or rather, they do the job a notch better than the guards called “paltar”.
 Illustration: Hjalmar Morner.